CIBC-Internal/python/Doc/library/heapq.rst

 The latter two functions perform best for smaller values of *n*.
 For larger values, it is more efficient to use the :func:`sorted` function.
 Also, when ``n==1``, it is more efficient to use the built-in :func:`min` and :func:`max` functions.
+If repeated usage of these functions is required, consider turning the iterable into an actual heap.

 Basic Examples
 --------------

-A `heapsort <http://en.wikipedia.org/wiki/Heapsort>`_ can be implemented by pushing all values onto a heap and then popping off the smallest values one at a time::
+A `heapsort <https://en.wikipedia.org/wiki/Heapsort>`_ can be implemented by pushing all values onto a heap and then popping off the smallest values one at a time::